github112017/kafka-1/Kafka_Architecture.md

 ### The Poll Loop

 - The **poll** loop is really key because this is the one which kicks off everything and connects to the broker and polls the records and retrieves the records from the broker.
+- The poll loop handles all details of coordination, partition rebalances, heartbeats, and data fetching,
-This is a single threaded process.
+- This is a single threaded process.
+- The **poll()** returns a list of records.
+Each record contains the topic and partition the record came from, the offset of the record within the partition, and of course the key and the value of the record.
+Typically we want to iterate over the list and process the records individually.
 - Below are the different objects that are involved in the Kafka Consumer
   - **SubscriptionState** -> Plays as a source of truth for the information about the Topic and Partitions the Kafka consumer instance subscribes or assigned to.
     - This also maintains the last committed offset of a given partition.
     - This helps the new consumer to read from the last committed offset.
   - **Fetcher** -> This plays an important role in communication between the consumer and the broker.
 This initiates the connection between the consumer and broker through the **Consumer Network Client**.
 The fetcher gets the information about the topic and paritions to retrieve the record from the **subscriptionstate**.
   - **Consumer Network Client:**
     - Consumer sends heartbeats through this as a way of letting the broker know which consumer is alive and connected.